 Social media is such a large part of business life these days but sometimes it’s hard to decide what to write about.
-Events are an excellent place to start, they create are so many opportunities for you to create content for your social media – you can post before the event, during and after, you can engage in other people’s discussions and you can team it with new content on your website.
+Events are an excellent place to start, they create so many opportunities for you to create content for your social media channels – you can post before the event, during, and after, you can engage in other people’s discussions and you can team it with new content on your website.

 - Sales or offers

 - Seasonal events such as: Valentine’s Day, tax returns due, Christmas, summer holidays

 - Your company’s anniversary, award win or other big news

 - Events created by others, such as Small Business Saturday, the government’s yearly Budget announcement, a trade fair you’re attending, a big news or industry announcement

 Often businesses don’t make the most of an event as they haven’t prepared their social media in advance.
 If you want to have a successful social media campaign then follow my pointers below on how to get ready for such an event.